Simdesign-Race/DIY-Carbon-Aluminium-Active-Pedals/README.md

 For All details on electrical connections, PCB or PCBA you need, Power Supply Unit and more, please visit the original DIY Project here: https://github.com/ChrGri/DIY-Sim-Racing-FFB-Pedal

+The Results will be something like this, but 100% aluminium, with no plastic 3D printed parts, and in two color (Blue and Black like the render)
+As soon as i receive the first pieces, i will update images here...